table of contents

 Most likely, you’ve heard of professional athletes and olympians using anabolic steroids, and the scandals that ensue.
 But, anabolic steroids serve a purpose beyond athletic performance enhancement.
 Healthcare providers prescribe anabolic steroids to treat medical conditions like low testosterone.
 Continue reading to learn more about the (legal and illegal) uses of anabolic steroids, what they are, and how they differ from testosterone.

 What are anabolic steroids?

-Approximately 3-4 million individuals in the United States, mostly males, abuse anabolic steroids at some point in their lives.
+Approximately 3–4 million individuals in the United States, mostly men, abuse anabolic steroids at some point in their lives.
 Those who abuse these drugs typically take doses much higher than recommended, leading to significant side effects (Pope, 2017).

 How do anabolic steroids work?